KTHse/tinywebtex/README.md

 A plugin for the open source WYSIWYG JavaScript editor TinyMCE (http://www.tinymce.com/).

+## Supported browsers

+Tiny WebTex is as of this writing tested on.

+Mac OS X: Safari 6, Chrome 23, Firefox 16 and Opera 12.

 ## Install

 Fetch a compiled release from the download directory or build from source,